top of page

 Self-Defense: Core Principles Every Person Should Know and Practice

-Introduction
+Introduction to Self-Defense

-These fundamentals are known as the five core principles of beginner self‑defense.
-They form the foundation of every technique, every movement, and every decision you make in a dangerous situation.
+These fundamentals are known as the five core principles of beginner self-defense.
+They form the foundation of every technique, movement, and decision you make in a dangerous situation.
 Mastering these principles gives you the confidence and clarity to act decisively when it matters most.

 The 5 Core Principles of Beginner Self-Defense